-Generally, we think of down sweaters and ultralights—which usually have between 2 and 3.5 ounces of fill weight—as providing solid warmth in conditions ranging from around 35 to 60 degrees Fahrenheit (2 to 15 degrees Celsius) with low levels of exertion, such as puttering around a campsite.
+Generally, we think of down sweaters and ultralights—which usually have between 2 and 4 ounces of fill weight—as providing solid warmth in conditions ranging from around 35 to 60 degrees Fahrenheit (2 to 15 degrees Celsius) with low levels of exertion, such as puttering around a campsite.
 More fill will help you move toward the bottom end of the range and less will push you toward the middle.
 A cozy baselayer can buy you an extra 5 to 15 degrees depending on its thickness and quality.
 These types of jackets are very popular for three-season alpine use and in cities for everything but the heart of winter.

 Denier (D) is the measurement of the weight of a thread, and the lower the number the lighter the weight.
-A lower denier rating means the material is less durable and more prone to abrasion.
+A lower denier rating means the material is less durable and more prone to tears or punctures.
 Much of the difference in weight of an ultralight jacket is trimmed by using a lower denier fabric for the shell.
 Other factors like premium down (it provides the most warmth for the least amount of weight) and ultralight zippers play a role as well, but the shell fabric is most important.

 Down enthusiasts love its compressibility and for good reason.
-An ultralight jacket like the Mountain Hardwear Ghost Whisperer can be stuffed into its own pocket and end up much smaller than a Nalgene bottle.
+An ultralight jacket like the Mountain Hardwear Ghost Whisperer/2 can be stuffed into its own pocket and end up much smaller than a Nalgene bottle.
 The tiny packed size means you have little reason to leave it behind, and can fit it easily into either a daypack or overnight backpacking pack.

 Keep in mind that the higher the fill power the more easily it will compress.
 This is noticeable when you get into premium levels of down (800-fill and above), which pack down to seemingly impossible sizes yet bounce back after only a few minutes out of the bag (as long as you don’t store it compressed too long).
 Fabric thickness also plays an important role, and thinner denier fabrics logically pack down smaller.
-Along with warmth for the weight, compressibility is an area where down absolutely dominates synthetic-insulated jackets.
+Along with warmth for the weight, compressibility is an area where down dominates the vast majority of synthetic-insulated jackets.

 Down feathers unfortunately lose much of their ability to insulate when wet, turning into a clumpy and soggy mess.
 This makes them a serious liability in wet conditions or if you’re sweating heavily, which is why some prefer a synthetic jacket that continues to insulate when wet.

-Another way that gear manufacturers fight moisture is a DWR (Durable Water Repellant) treatment on the outside on the jacket.
+Another way that gear manufacturers fight moisture is a DWR (durable water repellant) treatment on the outside on the jacket.
 This treatment helps prevent water droplets from forming and entering your jacket—essentially the water has a harder time staying on the fabric and beads up and rolls off instead.
 Neither a DWR finish nor hydrophobic down will keep your down completely dry, but they make nice lines of defense against light to moderate precipitation.